learn-co-students/mod-3-retake-readme-atlanta-web-042219/README.md

 Depending on the outcome of your challenge, your instructors may give you specific projects or review certain concepts to help cover any gaps in understanding.
-However, repeating module topics you already grasp will still be beneficial to you.
+However, repeating module topics you already grasp will still benefit you.
 Working on a topic you understand is an opportunity for you to help teach your peers and improve your technical communication abilities, which are both integral skills to being a strong developer.

 ### What should I do differently if I am repeating?

-Because of the limited time we have and the amount of topics we need to teach in this 15 week course, it is impossible for a student to fully master any of the topics we cover.
+Because of the limited time we have and the amount of topics we need to teach in this course, it is impossible for a student to fully master any of the topics we cover.
 Repeating coursework will strengthen your understanding and better equip you going forward.
 The purpose of this course is to not only teach students web development skills, but to teach the skills necessary for